A Brand Launch and Relaunch

 A successful brand launch is an intricate dance number.
 Launching a brand requires the marketers to have identified the highest emotional intensity available.
-Claim that space, define the brand personality in terms of an emotional promise and a planned and coordinated the launch itself.
-(Read about repositioning brands here)
+Claim that space, define the brand personality in terms of an emotional promise.
+(Read about repositioning brands here.)

-When launching brands, there are things you can do to get out of the way of success.
-And, there are some things you should keep in mind even during the earliest planning.
+When launching brands, there are things you can do to ensure success.
+And there are things to keep in mind even during the earliest planning.
 All too often brand launches fall victim to a few common errors.
 Here are five common brand launch errors.

 The five most common errors when launching a brand

-- Assumptions with faulty reasoning or poorly developed market research.
+- Making assumptions with faulty reasoning or poorly developed market research.

-- The bias and preconceived ideas already codified in the marketing department itself become implanted in the new brand launch.
+- Believing the bias and preconceived ideas already codifying in the marketing department itself.

 - Time, effort and R&D resources focus on product advantages or features but neglect the emotional triggers that excite trial and loyalty.

-- The language used to describe the new brand in launch materials lacks importance.
-Because meaningless phrases are cliché.
+- Using language to describe the new brand in launch materials that lack importance.
+Cliched phrases are meaningless.